 The two main sulfates used in common shampoo products are sodium lauryl sulfate and sodium laureth sulfate.
 These sulfates create a lathering effect on your hair and are very effective at removing dirt and oil.
 If your shampoo lathers easily in your hair, chances are it contains sulfates whereas a shampoo free of sulfates will not lather.
 Sulfates can be damaging to certain types of hair and cause skin inflammation, allergic reactions, or even dry out the scalp.
 Not desirable traits from a shampoo if you ask me.

 Phthalates are a synthetic chemical known as “plasticizers” and create the gelling effect of your liquid shampoo.
-They may also be present in the fragrance of your shampoo giving it the nice desirable that we all know and love.
-Phthalates can be harmful to health as they can disrupt the endocrine system.
-They have been linked to hormonal changes in the reproductive system of men and women and can be harmful to pregnant women if exposed to high levels.
+They may also be present in the fragrance of your shampoo giving it the nice desirable smell that we all know and love.
+Some types of phthalates have affected the reproductive system of lab animals.
+Their effects on exposure to humans are still unknown.

 Concerned yet?
 These are just the health risks from repeated exposure to synthetic chemicals.
 There is also an environmental cost as many synthetic chemicals act as pollutants when entering waterways.
 Synthetic chemicals were not meant to be in contact with marine life, so over time, entire eco-systems can be adversely affected.

-Studies have also linked the volatile organic compounds (chemicals) or VOC’s present in shampoo to be a significant contributor to air pollution.
+Studies have also linked the volatile organic compounds (VOCs) present in shampoo could be a significant contributor to air pollution.
 On top of that, common shampoo brands come in a plastic bottle, which depending on the type of plastic, may or may not be recyclable.
 This results in more plastic waste production.

 What to Look for in an Eco-Friendly Shampoo